-The Prudential Assurance Company Limited's financial strength is rated Aa3 (negative outlook) by Moody's, AA (stable outlook) by Standard & Poor's and AA (stable outlook) by Fitch.
+The Prudential Assurance Company Limited's financial strength is rated Aa3 by Moody's, AA by Standard & Poor's and AA by Fitch.
+These ratings are all on a stable outlook.

 Jackson's financial strength is rated AA by Standard & Poor's and Fitch, A1 by Moody's, and A+ by AM Best.
 These ratings have a stable outlook.